How to Hire A Conversion Rate Optimization Specialist? Qualities to Look for

 Finding all of these skills and traits in one person is a rare combination.

 In fact, Unbounce co-founder Oli Gardner put it this way: “A talented CRO is a bit of a unicorn.
-Primarily because most of the people who would be good at it don’t self-identify with it yet, don’t put it as a skill or title on LinkedIn, making it impossible to find them.
+Primarily because most of the people who would be good at it don’t self-identify with it yet, and don’t put it as a skill or title on LinkedIn, making it impossible to find them.
 I believe we need more exploration of the skill set needed to be good at it, so we can start inserting CRO as a disciplinary choice in a career path.”

 If you’re looking for a CRO specialist with these skills, a great place to begin your CRO talent hunt is on AngelList or Growth Talent Network.